evadecker/eva.town/src/content/pages/colophon/index.md

 ## Typography

-Text is set in [Franklin Gothic URW](https://fonts.adobe.com/fonts/franklin-gothic-urw) served via [Adobe Fonts](https://fonts.adobe.com).
+Text is set in [HEX Franklin Variable](https://hex.xyz/HEX_Franklin/).
 Typography is scaled using a lot of math and a [fluid type scale](https://utopia.fyi/blog/designing-with-fluid-type-scales) by [Utopia](https://utopia.fyi/type/calculator/), meaning that font sizes will interpolate between mobile and desktop to optimize for the current browser width.

 Type inspiration can be found anywhere, from comic art and video games to [bodega window displays](https://www.are.na/eva-decker/nyc-bodega-art), but I often return to a handful of resources: